ADSB Aircraft Tracking

 Steps Summary

-- A phenom sighting is created with a geographic location.
+- A phenom sighting exists in Firestore with a geographic location.

-- The Run Phenoms service fetches the phenom location from Firebase.
+- The Run Phenoms service fetches phenom locations from Firebase Firestore (this read path is pending migration to Hasura).

-- The AirNav CLI queries the RadarBox API for flights near that location.
+- The AirNav CLI queries the RadarBox API for flights near each location.

-- The service writes the returned aircraft data back to the phenom record in Firebase.
+- The service writes correlated aircraft data to the

 Repository Layout